-Midterm (covers lectures 1-5): In lecture period 12:00-2:00pm Monday June 19.
+Midterm (covers lectures 1-5): Will be scheduled by the registrar.
 The makeup will be scheduled 1-2 weeks later and can only be written with proper medical documentation

-Final Laboratory Exam: In lecture period 12:00-2:00pm Monday, July 10.
+Final Laboratory Exam: In lecture period 12:00-2:00pm Monday, July 23.

-Final Exam Period: Saturday, August 8th - Saturday, August 19th (we will have a written final exam scheduled in this period)
+Final Exam Period: Saturday, August 11th - Saturday, August 24th (we will have a written final exam scheduled in this period)